cn205000/IT-Portfolio/VM's & Network Traffic/Setup RDP & Wireshark/readme.md

 2. On your local machine, search for and open **Remote Desktop Connection**.
 3. Paste the copied IP into the **Computer** field.
 4. Enter the **Windows VM username**, click **Connect**, and log in.
+    📌 *Why?*
+*Establishing a secure RDP connection allows remote access and management of the Windows VM to perform network monitoring tasks.*

 <p>